minustehbare/winning-lottery-numbers/README.md

     * Credentials to use when accessing public APIs (see [SODA Getting Started](http://dev.socrata.com/consumers/getting-started.html) and [SODA Registration](http://dev.socrata.com/register)

-    * MongoDB connection info => information to use to directly write data to MongoDB without writing to an intermediate JSON file
+    * MongoDB connection info to directly write data into MongoDB without using an intermediate JSON file
   * Logging
   * Others that do not come to mind